scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     python project.py exec calculate d61

-The workflow tracking functionality of ``signac-flow`` extends to compute clusters.
+The workflow tracking functionality of ``signac-flow`` also extends to compute clusters.
-Users can always check the status of particular jobs to see how far they have progressed in the workflow, and when working on a system with a scheduler, ``signac-flow`` will also provide information about the status of jobs submitted to the scheduler.
+Users can always check the status of particular jobs to see how far they have progressed in the workflow, and when working on a system with a scheduler, ``signac-flow`` will automatically provide information about the status of jobs submitted to the scheduler.
 Depending on the desired verbosity, this status information can be output in a variety of formats.
 A relatively detailed version of the output is shown here: